What Everybody Ought to Know When Naming Your Scanned Photos – Part 3

 Putting All 3 Parts Together

-So now you know the way I currently label all of my scanned photos.
+So now you know how I currently label all my scanned photos.
 It's just a matter of combining all three parts into one “longer” filename.

 If you want to start using this system, you might find it really helpful if you write down your entire formula on a piece of paper or a handy index card so you can pull it out and reference it whenever you decide to have a scanning session.
-They may be few and far between so having it at your fingertips is very handy.
+They may be few and far between, so having them at your fingertips is very handy.

 |YY-MM-DD – Event/Location/People – (Scanner Software – DPI – Color Bit – Filters/Settings)|

-Well, I hope you’ve enjoyed my “Naming Your Scanned Photos” series and are able to implement as much of it as you like into your own photos!
-Please spread the word if you have the time by retweeting or sharing this article.
-Thank you so much!
-Cheers!
+Well, I hope you’ve enjoyed my “Naming Your Scanned Photos” series and are able to implement as much of it as you like into your own photos.